swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

-    If you do not want to host your codebase on GitHub or if you do not want to be linked to the Swiss AI Center organization, you can download the template as an archive file (ZIP or GZIP) from the GitHub repository and start over locally or in a new Git repository.
+    If you do not want to host your codebase on GitHub or if you do not want to be linked to the Swiss AI Center organization, you can download the template as an archive file (_"Download ZIP"_) from the GitHub repository and start over locally or in a new Git repository.

 ## Implement your service